"If the Torah is So Adamant, Then that Must Mean Something Huge" Series: Toeva

 With people in the know, the following situation is so common that it has even become a bit of a joke:

-The sister/cousin/aunt who always had a girlfriend hits her thirties, realizes that biological clock is ticking away, and suddenly ups and marries a man and has a kid.
+The sister/cousin/aunt who always had a girlfriend hits her thirties, realizes that her biological clock is ticking away, and suddenly ups and marries a man and has a kid.

 Born this way, eh?

-Women have said things like, “It was so popular and acceptable at my college that if I hadn’t come to this BT sem, I would’ve tried it out!”
+I've heard women say things like, “It was so popular and acceptable at my college that if I hadn’t come to this BT sem, I would’ve tried it out!”
 Or, “Now that I’m frum and married, I really wish I hadn’t had all those experiences with women.”

 Finally, some people theorize that we all have the ability to be attracted to either gender and our job is just to make sure it’s the halachically appropriate one.